npsark/rshell/README.md

 * piping the out put of a command into the input of another.
 * redirecting the input and output of a command from and to any file.
 * ignoring the interrupt signal unless a child process is running.
 * changing the current working directory by means of the `cd` command.
 Only one path is considered among the arguments.
-If more than one is given, one the first is used.
+If more than one is given, only the first is used.
 * manually searching for programs in each path listed in the PATH environment variable.

 ###Logic Operators